-Every time I make shepherd’s pie, I think of my friend Sarah who introduced it to me.
-It’s simple comfort food, which is exactly my kind of food.
+Every time I make or eat shepherd's pie, I think of my friend Sarah who introduced it to me.
+It's simple comfort food, which is exactly my kind of food.

 Just to note, for my friends who are vegetarian, you could probably substitute lentils and mushrooms for the meat and I'm pretty confident it would be delicious as well.

-For the gluten and grain free, I would thicken the gravy with arrowroot or non-GMO cornstarch.
+For the gluten and grain free, I would thicken the gravy with a slurry made from arrowroot or non-GMO cornstarch and water.